David-OConnor/fplot/README.rst

  - grid: defaults to True
  - equal_aspect: defaults to False
  - title: Shown at the top of the plot
- - stream: (vector plot only; show a stream plot if True)
+ - stream: vector plot only; show a stream plot if True
+ - contours: surface plot only; show contour plots along each axis if True